nbitt/PuzzlesAndExercises/md5/README.md

+# NOTE:
+NOT CURRENTLY WORKING - ISSUE WITH HASH MATH

 # OVERVIEW
 An obvious re-invention of a very "invented" wheel.
 This is a python implementation of the md5 hashing algorithm, created as exercise to better understand hashing (& algorithms that underlie